Educational Guide

 Can I convert my gable roof to a hip roof?

-Yes, but it's a major structural renovation requiring engineering review, permits, and significant investment ($15,000-$50,000+).
-The conversion involves removing the gable ends, adding new rafters, and completely rebuilding the roof structure.
-Most homeowners only consider this during major renovations or when required by new hurricane codes.
-Consult a structural engineer first.
+Yes, but it's a major structural renovation requiring engineering review, permits, and significant investment.
+The conversion involves removing the gable ends, reframing with new hip and jack rafters, and rebuilding the roof structure.
+Most homeowners consider it during a full roof replacement or major renovation, when the added framing cost is smallest relative to the work already planned.
+A structural engineer should assess your specific home first.

 Which roof is better for hurricanes?